ykmsdv/machine-learning/final_assignment_01/iteration_01/README.md

 ## Assignment 01

-*Introduce changes to the starter code for final assignment 1 to show the effect on one or more alterations on feature selection, extraction, and transformation.*
+Task: *Introduce changes to the starter code for final assignment 1 to show the effect on one or more alterations on feature selection, extraction, and transformation.*

 #### Changes Introduced:
 * HashingVectorizer